LycanDev/MVP_pattern/README.md

 What is MVP?

-MVP stands for Model View Controler, this pattern helps to separate all the realted functionality from how it is represented on the screen.
-That means that it would be possible to replace the desing with cero extra work, since all the logic is in a different layer.
+MVP stands for Model View Controller, this pattern helps to separate all the related functionality from how it is represented on the screen.
+That means that it would be possible to replace the design with cero extra work, since all the logic is in a different layer.

-MVP proyect example.
+MVP project example.

-This proyect cotains a small example on how create an Android application using the MVP pattern, for this I use one of the most common functionalities in an application, the login process.
+This project contains a small example on how create an Android application using the MVP pattern, for this I use one of the most common functionalities in an application, the login process.

 How the example application was created?

-First create a proyect in AndroidStudio with the following packages.
+First create a project in AndroidStudio with the following packages.

 ```
 control